 - 1 teaspoon toasted sesame oil

-- Have all ingredients prepped and handy.
-This is a 5-minute dish, working fast over high heat.
-To "rice" the cauliflower, cut it into small 1-inch florets.
+- To "rice" the cauliflower, cut it into small 1-inch florets.
 Grate it by hand, or process in a food processor briefly until it is rice-sized pieces.
 Careful - if you process too long, it will be mush.

 - In a thick-bottomed skillet or wok over high heat, add 1 tablespoon oil.
 Add garlic and ginger, and cook briefly.
 Then add onions and cook until they begin to soften.
 Add carrots and cook briefly.
 Add meat, if using, and cook briefly.
 Add scallions and liquid aminos.
 Cover the pan and cook for about 1 minute until the veggies are fragrant, and still a bit crisp.
 Transfer the mixture to a bowl and set aside.